LoukiaSpin/indirectnma/README.md

 #>            D       C   1.85      0.87      3.92      1.69         0.59         4.83
 ```

-Use the `absolute_risk` function to calculate the unique absolute risks for the interventions B, C, and D while assuming a baseline risk of 0.80 for intervention A.
+Use the `absolute_risk` function to calculate the unique absolute risks for the interventions B, C, and D while assuming a baseline risk of 0.80 for intervention A.  The absolute risks are per 1,000 participants.

 ``` r
 source("./R/obtain.absolute.risks_function.R")